 This round of treatment has been particularly rough for Melissa.
 There have been times that her family wasn’t sure she was going to make it and times where the stress of cancer has weighed on Melissa so heavily that she wasn’t sure she could handle it anymore.
 Through it all, Melissa has focused on the future.
 She wants to go to college and hopefully become a pediatric oncologist one day so that she can help other kids like her.

-Melissa and her family aren't giving up in the fight again children's cancer.
-Join Melissa and CureSearch in the search for cures, Every Now, until cures are found.
+Melissa and her family aren’t giving up in the fight again children’s cancer.

 UPDATE: Sadly, Melissa lost her battle against cancer and passed away in September, 2014.